-Studying abroad is an exciting, often life-changing experience filled with discovery and adventure.
-At Tufts-Skidmore Spain we give you all the tools and resources you need to succeed and get the most out of your time studying abroad.
-We offer individualized academic and cultural programming and cater to students from all majors.
-The program offers a weekly meal stipend, travel funds, and unlimited reimbursement for attendance at cultural events such as plays, concerts, movies, art exhibits and more.
-Our hands-on staff is ready to assist you to build exactly the kind of experience you’re looking for, and we’re here to offer support and guidance along the way.
+Studying abroad is an exciting, often life-changing experience filled with discovery, adventure and personal growth.
+At Tufts-Skidmore Spain we give you all the tools and resources you need to navigate this intercultural experience in a transformative and wholesome way.
+We offer individualized academic and cultural programming that caters to students from all majors and abundant resources that help to level the financial ground for all of our students: a weekly meal stipend, travel funds, activity funds, Spanish medical insurance and unlimited reimbursement for attendance at cultural events such as plays, concerts, movies, art exhibits and more.
+Our hands-on staff is ready to assist you to build exactly the kind of experience you’re ready for, and we’re here to offer support and guidance along the way.
 Below are some of the common questions that students who are thinking about an international exchange program have for us.
 If you don’t see your question below feel free to ask using the “Ask a Question” link below.
 We hope to hear from you!

 Search the FAQs